Arm Plyometrics

 - The athlete catches the medicine ball, takes the medicine ball across the front of the body

-- The athlete should keep their right elbow into their side
+- The athlete should keep their right elbow on their side

 at all times and focus the effort on their right rear shoulder and external